Fast general two- and three-body interatomic potential: Introduction

 Another way is becoming increasingly popular nowadays - machine learning potentials.
 Regression problem is one of the standard problems of machine learning.
-Examples are varying from prediction of age by photo \cite{age} to prediction of number of comments a blog post will receive based on its features \cite{feedback}.
-The approximation of the PES can be also formulated as a regression problem and the general scheme is the following: first, energies and forces are calculated by \textit{ab initio} methods for some set of structures, next, this dataset is used to fit some machine learning model and after that it can be used to efficiently and accurately predict energies and forces for new structures.
+Examples vary from the prediction of age by photo \cite{age} to the prediction of the number of comments a blog post will receive based on its features \cite{feedback}.
+The approximation of the PES can also be formulated as a regression problem, and the general scheme is the following: first, energies and forces are calculated by \textit{ab initio} methods for some set of structures.
+Next, this dataset is used to fit some machine learning model, and after that, it can be used to efficiently and accurately predict energies and forces for new structures.
 A number of machine learning potentials were recently developed based on neural networks \cite{behler2007generalized, behler2011atom, behler2016perspective, BehlewWater, NNsodium1, NNsodium2, NNsilicon, ChargeNN, dolgirev2016machine}, gaussian regression \cite{bartok2010gaussian, bartok2013machine, bartok2013representing}, linear regression \cite{shapeev2016moment, podryabinkin2016active, kruglov2017energy, li2015molecular} and other approaches \cite{delta, MLIndia, yao2017many, mueller2016machine}.

 Thereby, conventional empirical potentials are the fastest, but their accuracy is limited.
 Electronic structure calculations have the best accuracy, but they are computationally very demanding.
 Machine learning potentials represent a compromise between these two approaches.